lybicat/lybica/README.md

 1. `lybica-platform` is the submodule of API provider Service.
 1. `lybica-web` is the submodule of web UI service.
 1. `lybica-runner` is the submodule of task execution scripts.
+1. `lybica-agent` is the agent service that running on the execution node.
+1. `lybica-hdfs-viewer` is the hdfs file viewer service that provide accessing zip file on HDFS on fly.

 ## Deployment